apache/cordova-docs/www/docs/en/3.0.0/guide/platforms/blackberry/upgrading.md

 # Upgrading BlackBerry

-This guide <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a>s how to modify BlackBerry projects to upgrade from older versions of Cordova.
+This guide shows how to modify BlackBerry projects to upgrade from older versions of Cordova.
 These instructions apply to projects created with an older set of command-line tools that precede the `cordova` CLI utility.
-See <a href="../../cli/index.html">The Command-line Interface</a> for information how to update the version of the CLI.
+See The Command-line Interface for information how to update the version of the CLI.

 ## Upgrading 2.8.0 projects to 2.9.0 ##